JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 - JavaScript
 ---

 The last two years I worked a lot with Angular.
 I learned a lot and I also wrote some blog posts about it.
-While I worked with Angular, I always had React in mind and wanted to learn about that.
+While I worked with Angular, I always had [React](https://reactjs.org/) in mind and wanted to learn about that.
 But I never head the time or a real reason to look at it.
 I still have no reason to try it, but a little bit of time left.
 So why not? :-)

 This post is just a small overview of what I learned during the setup and in the very first tries.

 ## The Goal

-It is not only about developing using React, later I will also soo how React works with ASP.NET and ASP.NET Core and how it behaves in Visual Studio.
-I also want to try the good things (compared to Angular) I heardthe and read about React:
+It is not only about developing using React, later I will also see how React works with ASP.NET and ASP.NET Core and how it behaves in Visual Studio.
+I also want to try the different benefits (compared to Angular) I heard and read about React:

-* It is not a huge framework like Angular and can also be used to extend an existing app.
+* It is not a huge framework like Angular but just a library
-* It is mainly used for single page application, but could also be used to integrate it into multiple pages of a web app
+* Because It's a library, it should be easy to extend existing web-apps.
-* You are more free to use different libraries, since there is not all the stuff built in.
+* You should be more free to use different libraries, since there is not all the stuff built in.

 ## Setup